 Hiking/ External Frame Backpacks

 These backpacks are those that are specifically used for hiking and camping.
 They can be easily recognized by their rigid aluminium metal frame design.
 The hiking bags are typically heavy duty backpacks, and are characterized by their high-quality material with the maximum comfort they offer during camping trips.
+See our article comparing external and internal frame backpack for your reference.

 These backpacks are mostly used for single-day climbs, hikes, camping trips, bike rides or runs.
 Generally, daypacks are backless or soft-backed in nature.
 They are also lightweight and meant specifically for light loads.
 Good daypacks are built with hip belts to prevent any shifting during a hike.